GEM-benchmark/NL-Augmenter/transformations/p1_noun_transformation/README.md

 Author Affiliation: Rakuten India

 ## What type of a transformation is this?
-This transformation add noun definitions to the sentence using DBPedia short descriptions.
+This transformation add noun definitions to the sentence using wiki (Wikipedia tools https://pypi.org/project/wptools/) short descriptions.

 ## What tasks does it intend to benefit?